danielvm-git/binance-trading-robot/README.md

 1st here: /server/src/serviceAccountKey.json (you find this adding an app on your Firebase console -> Project Overview -> Settings -> General)

 2nd here: /server/src/config.py (you find this creating a Service account on your Firebase console -> Project Overview -> Settings -> Service Account)
+#### Access police
+Guarantee that you:
+enable billing for the project enable Cloud Build API
+Cloud Run API
 #### create de build
 First go to your server folder
 ```bash